joaoanes/valhalla-infra/README.md

 ## Can I use this?
 Sure, go ahead.
 You might want to change the default variables in `variables.tf` to suit your settings.
 If the Route53 setup is unnecessary for you, remove the `route53.tf` file and remove the AWS provider lines in `provider.tf`.
 I'm guessing you can also use other cloud services with OpenStack APIs, but I haven't tested with anything other than OVH.

 If you don't want/need all this terraform automation, the brunt of the work installing Valheim Dedicated Server on Ubuntu 18.04 is done by `support/provision.sh`, which you can use as an example.
+Just remove the line that calls `elastic.sh`, you probably don't need that.

 ### Using [git-crypt](https://github.com/AGWA/git-crypt) to store state and variables on github. _Just push your secrets to github lmao_